shizzz88/git_demo/test.md

 5) Now the project can be created by the following command:

 ``
-petalinux-create -t project --template zynqMP -n name -d <target-folder>
+petalinux-create -t project --template zynqMP -n name ``
-``